barathvelmu/barathvelmu.github.io/README.md

-# Barath Personal Project 🚀
+# Barath's Personal Website 🚀
 ## Introduction
 You have just landed on the GitHub repository for my personal website!